ashokneupane/ashokneupane-intern-repo/milestones/clean code/ci_cd_reflection.md

 CI/CD stands for Continuous Integration and Continuous Delivery/Deployment, where it involves an automated set of steps to move the code into production.

 ## Importance of CI/CD in software development
-1. Speeds up the development lifecycle.
+1. Speeds up the devlpment lifecycle.
 2. Runs code through multiple test steps, improving code quality.
 3. Enhances team productivity by reducing repetitive tasks.
 4. Enables faster feedback and quicker issue resolution.